pivotal-cf/docs-service-backup/index.html.md

 Finally, attach this policy to your AWS user (IAM > Policies > Policy Actions > Attach).

+##### S3-compatible blobstores

 By default, backups are sent to AWS S3.
 To use an S3-compatible blobstore like RiakS2, set the `endpoint_url` property.

+Service Backup uses the AWS CLI to backup files to S3, or S3-compatible blobstores.
+If the endpoint has a self-signed SSL server certificate, then the root CA certificate must be added to the default system trust store.
+This can be done using [BOSH trusted certs](https://bosh.io/docs/trusted-certs.html).

 #### <a id="azure"></a>Azure